mdm64/task-manager/README.md

 # task-manager
-Basic task manager API"s performing CRUD functionality using NodeJS and express and mongoDB as data base
+Basic task manager API"s performing CRUD functionality using NodeJS and express and MongoDB as database.